 The next four columns relate to intended electoral participation in EU and NATO referendums.
 By and large the results are consistent with those already discussed.
 There are several differences however and we shall now focus on these.
 Firstly, age is no longer as significant a factor in determining electoral participation in the referenda, particularly with respect to the EU.
 As the impact of civic duty on electoral participation it its various guises should be relatively constant, this suggests that age is more related to the transactions costs of voting than civic duty.
 Secondly, the self-employed have a higher level of electoral participation for the EU referendum, something which may perhaps reflect self-interest.
 Thirdly, other things being equal, women have a much lower level of electoral participation relative to men in referenda than national elections.
 The only variable which is significantly different in the nature of its impact relates to those living in villages.
-This is associated with higher electoral participation in general elections, but significantly lower, at the 1% level, participation in the two referenda7.
+This is associated with higher electoral participation in general elections, but significantly lower, at the 1% level, participation in the two referenda.
 However, as we have emphasized most of the variables remain unchanged in the nature of their impact and significant.
 In particular, the attitudinal variables retain their earlier pattern of significance.

 Finally, we turn to examine the impact of including two potentially key macroeconomic variables, current GNP per capita and GNP per capita in 1991 at the start of the transition process.
 The expectation is that countries which have done 'well' during the transition period are likely to have a higher sense of civic duty than countries who have not done well.
 As a consequence we expect current GNP per capita to have a positive impact on electoral participation and historical GNP per capita to have a negative impact.
-The results are shown in Table 6.
+The results are shown in Table 5.
 In general they conform with a priori expectations.
 Both impacts are as expected and significant at the 1% level for all three type of election, although current GNP is much less important relative to historical GNP in the general election equation.
-Finally we should note that the equations in Table 5 are significantly better than those in table 6, suggesting that relative living standards are far from being a complete explanation of intercountry differences8.
+Finally we should note that the equations in Table 5 are significantly better than those in table 6, suggesting that relative living standards are far from being a complete explanation of inter-country differences.
 The coefficients on these country variables fluctuate from election to election.
-For example, other things being equal, the lowest electoral participation.
-This
+For example, other things being equal, the lowest electoral participation in a national election is for Hungary, but for both referenda it has the third best participation.
+This is possibly a reflection of the complexity of Hungary's electoral system which Fowler (1998) describes as "notoriously complex" and Rose et al. (1998) as "a complicated mixture of majority and proportional representation systems".
+However, there are some constants and Romania and Bulgaria, other things being equal, would appear to have a consistently high level of electoral participation in all forms of election.